Do what thou wilt shall be the whole of the Law.

 Each individual’s True Will is different, a unique point-of-view of the universe.
 Because of this, no one can determine the True Will for someone else.
 We must each make this discovery for ourselves.

 Additionally, you may recall from above “Every man and every woman is a star,” intimates that no two wills can come in conflict.
 The Law also precludes interfering with the Will of another.
 One of Crowley’s writings titled Liber Oz is a statement of rights in regard to doing your Will and always sparks lively debate.

 Crowley identifies the True Will with the Holy Guardian Angel (HGA).
-The HGA can be considered a personal daimon.
-This daimon is unique to each individual and is not to be confused with the scary body possessing demons of Hollywood fame.
+Some consider the HGA a personal daimon.
+Unique to each individual, do not confuse this Daimon with the scary body possessing demons of Hollywood fame.
 Discovering and doing your True Will is also called The Great Work.

 There is no doubt that I have left many questions about True Will unanswered.
 Fortunately for me, this is to serve only as a brief introduction and I must move on to other topics.
 Obviously, that leaves finding out more, up to you.
 That is as it should be.
 Onward!